varshitha2103/Intentify---oice-to-Action-in-Seconds/README.md

 This is part of my #30DaysOfGenAI challenge — Day 4 — building projects that solve real workflow pain points.
 Intentify simplifies voice-based task delegation and note-making using fully open-source components.

-🙋‍♀️ Let's Connect

 Built by Varshitha Yanamala.
-If you're a recruiter, engineer, or GenAI enthusiast — let’s connect!
+If you're a recruiter, engineer, or GenAI enthusiast — 🙋‍♀️ Let's Connect!